plone/plone.app.contenttypes/docs/README.rst

 * Link
 * News Item

-The main difference from a users perspective is that these types are extendable through-the-web.
+The main difference from a users perspective is that these types are editable and extendable through-the-web.
 This means you can add or remove fields and behaviors using the control-panel "Dexterity Content Types" (``/@@dexterity-types``).

 **Warning: Using plone.app.contenttypes on a site with existing Archetypes-based content requires migrating the sites content.
 Please see the chapter "Migration".**